SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 ##### Security

-The latest measurement values are part of the managed object and they follow the managed object inventory role permissions.
-It's not respecting the inventory roles for measurements.
+The latest measurement values are part of the managed object and they follow the managed object inventory role permissions instead of respecting the inventory roles for measurements.

 ##### Data model